-House-Niamke is a doctoral student in sociology at West Virginia University (WVU), a Sociology Teaching Fellow at Ferrum College, and a Southern Regional Education Board (SREB) Dissertation Fellow.
-She has guest-lectured on Critical Race Theory (CRT) at Virginia Tech and American University.
+Stephanie M. House-Niamke is a doctoral candidate in Sociology at West Virginia University (WVU), a Sociology Teaching Fellow at Ferrum College, and a Southern Regional Education Board (SREB) Dissertation Fellow.
+She has guest-lectured on Critical Race Theory (CRT) at Virginia Tech, American University, and WVU.
 Since arriving in Morgantown, she has worked with Dr. Katie Corcoran as a summer graduate research assistant and has been invited to speak at workshops addressing systemic racism in business and technology fields.
-She has three papers under review, one with Dr. Corcoran concerning multiple church attendance in the United States, another with Dr. Chris Scheitle about advisor-student relationships and demographic matching across race, gender, and religious identities, and two with Dr. Josh Woods concerning the athlete's self-concept and self-branding via social media.
-In June 2022, she published her first single-authored article, "Hannah's Suffering: The Power of Voice" concerning womanist interpretation of a popular Old Testament scripture and its potential implications for minoritized women.
+She has also published four papers with WVU sociology faculty, one with Dr. Corcoran concerning multiple church attendance in the United States, another with Dr. Chris Scheitle about advisor-student relationships and demographic matching across race, gender, and religious identities, and two with Dr. Josh Woods concerning the athlete's self-concept and self-branding via social media.
+In June 2022, she published her first single-authored article, "Hannah's Suffering: The Power of Voice" concerning womanist interpretation of a popular Old Testament scripture and its implications for minoritized women.
 Currently, she has one solo-authored article under review and one chapter forthcoming in an edited volume.

 Broadly speaking, her research interests concern power, access, and choice, across the areas

 of race, gender, and religion.
 This includes anti-racist pedagogy and identity development for

 melanin-dominant communities and women who participate in religious institutions.
 Additionally,

 she has published work on BIPOC teachers' resistance to CRT in curricula.
 She has also

 published work focused on incorporating Critical Race Theory into graduate public administration and policy programs as well as general policy-making.